Wireless Access Points Policy

 PCI-DSS Rogue Access Point Detection

-Each quarter a helpdesk ticket is created to request a wireless inspection at all PCI sites using a wireless scanner by ITS Network Services will perform a.
+Each quarter a helpdesk ticket will be created and assigned to ITS Network Services to request a rogue wireless scan at all sites where credit cards are processed.
+The scan will be performed using a wireless scanner.
 Scan information will be reviewed and compared to a list of known Loyola access points as well as known nearby Non-Loyola access points (e.g. Starbucks).
 All non-Loyola access points will be checked against the Loyola network MAC address table to verify that the MAC address is not present on Loyola networks.
 The outside access point will be added to the Loyola wireless management system (NCS) and is marked as ‘malicious’.
 NCS will alert Network Services should it appear on the Loyola network.
-Results are to be saved to a spreadsheet and the Heat ticket closed.
+Results are to be saved to a spreadsheet and the ticket closed.

 When Information Technology Services (ITS) becomes aware of any problem that involves a device operating as a wireless access point that is attached to the campus network in violation of this policy, the network connection to the device will be severed.
 If additional attempts to reconnect a prohibited device to the campus network are made, the matter will referred to the appropriate University disciplinary staff.